Gently Down the Mighty Mekong

 The world in a grain

-Agriculture is the most important water-related sector in the Mekong basin with 70 percent of its population relying on this activity, especially rice farming.
-Vietnam and Cambodia are both among the world’s main producers of rice, with Vietnam occupying the fifth position and Cambodia coming in 12th.
+Agriculture is one of the most prominent activities in the Mekong basin, especially rice farming.
+Vietnam and Cambodia are both among the world’s main producers of rice.

-Rice is a staple in the Cambodian diet and has been throughout its history.
-Back in the 9th century, the Khmer Empire already relied on rice as their main food source, leading them to develop complex irrigation systems for their rice paddies.
+Rice has always been a staple of the Cambodian diet.
+Back in the 9th century, the Khmer Empire relied on rice as their main food source, developing complex irrigation systems for their rice paddies.
 These days, over 80 percent of farmers cultivate rice through traditional farming practices, mainly using the method of two oxen pulling a plough and harrow.

-In Vietnam, about 82 percent of its arable land is dedicated to the cultivation of rice, concentrating mainly in the Mekong Delta, its most fertile area also known as the country’s ‘rice bowl’.
+In Vietnam, about 82 percent of its arable land is dedicated to the cultivation of rice.
+The Mekong Delta is its most fertile area and has been dubbed the country’s “rice bowl”.

 A big catch

-The Mekong River is home to one of the largest diversity of freshwater fish in the world, second only to the Amazon, with around 850 recorded species.
-It also supports the largest inland fishery in the world.
+The Mekong River supports the largest inland fishery in the world.
 This is reflected in the important consumption of freshwater fish within the communities of the lower Mekong basin, accounting for around 80 percent of their protein intake.

-According to the Food and Agriculture Organization (FAO) of Cambodia, the fishing industry represents around 12 percent of the nation’s gross domestic product and in 2017, employed over 600 000 people directly, with more than two million benefiting from their involvement.
-For centuries, Cambodians have traditionally processed freshwater fish into products such as fermented fish or fish paste known as prahok, an essential ingredient in Cambodian cuisine, which is something you can try on board thanks to our delightful culinary offerings.
+For centuries, Cambodians have traditionally processed freshwater fish into products such as fermented fish or fish paste known as prahok.
+It’s an essential ingredient in Cambodian cuisine, which is something you can try on board Aqua Mekong thanks to our locally curated menus.

 One of the best ways to immerse yourself into the culture of a region and feel like a local is by visiting local markets.
 Whether an inland or floating market, each one is different and will provide a new perspective of life along the river.

-One of our favorites is Vietnam’s bustling Chau Doc floating market located near the border of Cambodia and Vietnam, where we make a quick pass.
-Guests will discover here a peculiar form of advertisement in which each boat hang their wares, usually fruits or vegetables, on long bamboo poles – a simple way to spot what you’re looking for from afar!
+One of our favorites is Vietnam’s bustling Chau Doc floating market located near the border of Cambodia and Vietnam.
+Guests will discover a peculiar form of advertisement in which each boat hangs their wares, usually fruits or vegetables, on long bamboo poles – a simple way to spot what you’re looking for from afar!

-At the nearby photogenic and colorful Chao Doc market, guests will find numerous regional specialties such as dried fish, tamarind paste, coconut- and mango-flavored sweets, palm sugar, lotus seeds, and sugar palm fruit, some of which are used in Aqua Mekong’s flavorful menu.
+At the photogenic and colorful Chao Doc market, guests will find numerous regional specialties such as dried fish, tamarind paste, coconut- and mango-flavored sweets, palm sugar, lotus seeds, and sugar palm fruit.
+Some of these are used in Aqua Mekong’s flavorful menu.